 Uniqueness of the Redwoods

-You feel absolutely insignificant as you look up and around you at these magnificent redwood and sequoia trees.
-I couldn't really see the tops of the trees and when I was in the middle of the forest where it is so very quiet, I could sense the presence of God.
-Surely something this unique couldn't have just grown by happenstance.
+You feel absolutely insignificant as you look up and around you at these magnificent redwoods and sequoia trees.
+I couldn't really see the tops of the trees, and when I was in the middle of the forest where it is so very quiet, I could sense the presence of God.
+Surely something this unique could not have just grown by happenstance.
 It is an awesome experience that I will always treasure.
 It was by far one of the most special places I have ever seen.

 Scenery Along the Pacific Coast

 After this wonderful experience, we drove up the coastal road and spent some time on the beautiful beach walking with their huge boulders, but the weather was cool, so we got back on the road.
 The last activity was to visit a sea lion cave in Florence, Oregon.
 This is the largest Sea Lion Cave in the world.